 February 18, 2014

 Current demands of primary care and practice-redesign place significant stress on clinicians and may affect their personal sense of well-being as well as the systems in which they work and live.
 To prevent burnout and promote successful adaptation to new roles and models of care in the primary care home, providers need to learn new skills for promoting resiliency.
 Acceptance and Commitment Therapy (ACT) is a new evidence-based, cognitive-behavioral therapy.
 ACT suggests new skills for clinicians to use in weathering the stresses of change and in creating functional solutions to the tensions of balancing work and life.
-Webinar participants will be introduced to tools to assist them with applying ACT in their teamwork after the webinar.
-Tools will include self-assessments and worksheets for values clarification and value-based action planning.
+Webinar participants are introduced to tools to assist them with applying ACT in their teamwork after the webinar.
+Tools include self-assessments and worksheets for values clarification and value-based action planning.

-Participants will learn to talk about resiliency with other members of their primary care home teams and to develop a personal strategy for building resiliency based on the cognitive-behavioral therapy model called Acceptance and Commitment Therapy (ACT).
+Participants learn to talk about resiliency with other members of their primary care home teams and to develop a personal strategy for building resiliency based on the cognitive-behavioral therapy model called Acceptance and Commitment Therapy (ACT).
 Following the webinar, participants will be able to:

 - Describe self-assessment tools and use them to determine: 1.
 Level of burnout, 2.
 Sources and magnitude of stress and 3.
 Level of psychological flexibility

 - Describe 6 core psychological processes that support clinician resiliency and specific exercises designed to enhance resilience among the care team members

 Researcher, Trainer and Health Care Consultant